 Nature, for example, beautiful sights, has made us realize the importance of colors in our lives. the same colors like for example flower vase may not look as colorful in your office or home as in the sunlight, it is because of the light source reflecting on the object and which in turn enters our eyes through iris.
 It is the ability to show the colors of an object naturally.

 Halogen and Incandescent bulbs have CRI close to 100 for producing WarmWhite color.
 However, for daylight, they use bulb coated with neodymium, it has very low CRI.
 In terms of CRI in LED, most of them are getting produced above 80 in both Warm White and daylight to give better color rendering.
 Therefore producing a more natural and accurate output of light.

 Apart from CRI, the effectiveness of the bulb also depends on the number of lumens produced and the color temperature of light.

 After LEDs started gaining popularity, more and more manufacturers started producing LED lights.
 However, the quality differs.
 To choose the right light CRI plays an important role.
 Choose the lights with a high CRI rating.

-Every LED product has a different CRI.
+Every LED product has different CRI.
 The scale of 90 and more is high CRI and, 80 and below is mid-range to low CRI.
 High CRI lights show outstanding color, texture, and finish of an object.
 The lights with high CRI in your house helps in highlighting the design details.
-Moreover, high CRI DOES NOT mean that it is a more bright or different color temperature.
+Moreover, high CRI DOES NOT mean that it is more bright or different color temperature.

 All our LED lights have CRI>80 and strip lights with CRI>95.